strmlineapp-ux/agileflow/src/docs/user-manual.md

 - **Set Default Calendar View**: Select which calendar view you want to see when you log in.
 - **Set Time Format**: Choose between 12-hour and 24-hour time display.
 - **Enable Easy Booking**: Toggle the quick-create event feature.
 - **Edit Contact Info**: Click the arrow on your user row to expand it.
-You can edit your own contact phone number.
+You can edit your own phone number.
 - **Link Google Calendar**: To connect your Google Calendar, click the grey status dot on your avatar.
 A tooltip will confirm the action.
 A simulated Google sign-in will appear and, once complete, will enable features like creating Google Meet links for your events.

 ## 8. Management Pages (Admin & Manager Roles)